texasflood/texasflood.github.io.b/_posts/2015-06-19-learning-git.md

 - Notice the `0000000..3d44acd` is not the commit hash, but the file hash

-- `git push --all origin` pushes a new branch
+- `git push --all origin` pushes a new branch (don't necessarily need origin - only if you have multiple upstreams)

 - `git push --set-upstream origin thirdbranch` pushes the current branch and sets the remote as the upstream remote repository